Nootropic profile

 California Poppy (Eschscholzia californica) is a gentle sedative herb that interacts with GABA and opioid receptors to promote relaxation, reduce anxiety, and improve sleep quality - without the dependency risks of pharmaceutical sedatives.

-The key benefits of California Poppy include: Anxiety & Calm, Mood, Sleep, Stress Relief.
+The main benefits people report from California Poppy are: Anxiety & Calm, Mood, Sleep, Stress Relief.

 Log in to leave a comment.